mireiffe/reinitialization/README.md

-# An implementation for a classical re-initialization method for level set function
+# A classical re-initialization method for level set function

 ## Overview
 This is a python implementation for a re-initialization method of sussman.